-Services or expenses of any kind for nicotine addiction.
-The only exceptions to this exclusion are expenses for nicotine withdrawal drugs prescribed by a physician and dispensed by a licensed pharmacist from an in-network pharmacy, or as provided under the sections of this booklet called Tobacco Cessation Program and Physician Preventive Benefits.
+Services or expenses of any kind for nicotine addiction except as provided under the section of the booklet called Physician Preventive Benefits.

 Services, care or treatment you receive during any period of time with respect to which we have not been paid for your coverage and that nonpayment results in termination.